-So for last night's meal we tucked into steaming bowls of Green Thai Curry Soup, bolstered generously with Mange Tout, vegan chicken-style pieces , French Beans and Beansprouts.
+So for last night’s meal we tucked into steaming bowls of green Thai-inspired curry soup, bolstered generously with mange tout, vegan chicken-style pieces , French beans and beansprouts.
 And that’s the thing about soup.
 You think it’s never going to be enough, but as you reach the bottom of the bowl, scooping out all the best bits that have sunk to the bottom, concealed like buried treasure beneath the pale green broth, you start thinking: “I couldn’t manage another bite.
 Well, maybe a couple of Oreos.”

-One final note: the vegetables and protein recommended is just that: a recommendation.
+One final note: the vegetables and protein recommended are just that: a recommendation.
 I use what I have lying around.
 Vegetables could include fresh thinly sliced shiitake mushrooms, baby corn, bok choi, aubergine, courgette, or perhaps even some diced squash.
 You could add tofu, tempeh, or whatever vegan meat pieces you enjoy.
 I also place some of those ready-cooked Singapore rice noodles in the bottom of the bowls and pour the soup over the top.
-This recipe is based on an old Nigel Slater one, from his seminal book, Appetite.

 What is in Thai Green Curry Paste?

 I wanted to make sure that I did this traditional Thai dish justice, so, I headed over to Pai’s website, The Hot Thai Kitchen for inspiration.
 Pai is from Thailand and her website is full of amazing recipe ideas for those of us wanting to replicate the authentic flavours of Thailand at home.

 There are a few ingredients that are traditional to a Thai green curry paste, giving it it’s distinctive fragrant yet spicy flavour: